-Dr. Clifford provides psychological assessment, consultation and brief intervention services to children and youth with Autism Spectrum Disorders, ranging in ages from 16 months to 18 years.
-Dr. Clifford is currently splitting her time between the Autism Diagnostic Hub, and Urgent Response Service, while also providing supervision for the Social ABCs, parent-mediated early intervention program for toddlers with ASD.
+KidsInclusive currently has two psychologists providing psychological services including: psychological assessment, consultation and brief intervention services to children and youth with Autism Spectrum Disorders, ranging in ages from 16 months to 18 years.

+Dr. Clifford is currently splitting her time between the Autism Diagnostic Hub, and Urgent Response Service, while also providing supervision for the Social ABCs, parentmediated early intervention program for toddlers with ASD.
 This work includes collaboration with multidisciplinary teams, supervision, and consultation, as well as education to other service providers for capacity building.
+Dr. Quickert assesses neurodevelopmental conditions with a focus on autism for clients 2-18 years of age, although her clients typically cluster in the adolescent and late-adolescent age range.
+Dr. Quickert also maintains a specific focus on supporting neurodiverse queer and trans individuals who make up a good portion of her client base.

-Referrals to the KidsInclusive are received externally from physicians (i.e., family doctor; paediatrician).
+Referrals to KidsInclusive are received externally from physicians (i.e., family doctor; paediatrician).
 One of the two paediatricians at KidsInclusive initially sees the client and their family.
 The paediatrician, in consultation with client's team, determines the specific services to be provided, including Psychological Services.
-Requests for Psychological Services can also be made, by members of the team working with the client at any time during their care.
+Requests for Psychological Services can also be made by members of the team working with the client at any time during their care.
 Reasons for referral and presenting problems vary widely and include cognitive and academic assessments, questions about emotional status and consultations to staff about systemic and family issues.
 In some cases, clients are seen only by the psychologist in the Autism Diagnostic Hub and involved with other team members.

-At KidsInclusive, a specific training goal is to increase awareness of the assessment and treatment issues that pertain to children and adolescents with learning and developmental disabilities and complex medical problems.
+At KidsInclusive, a specific training goal is to increase awareness of and build confidence with the assessment and treatment issues that pertain to children and adolescents with learning and developmental disabilities and complex behavioural presentations and medical problems.

 The rotation at KidsInclusive provides training in working with children and adolescents (including young adults up to the age of 21 years) with developmental/learning, emotional and/or behavioural difficulties.
-Interns will be exposed to issues related to psychoeducational assessment, differential diagnosis, and programming for children with a variety of cognitive profiles and/or behaviour difficulties.
-Services are provided through interdisciplinary teamwork and interns will be invited to participate actively in this process at weekly team meetings and at family conferences.
-In addition to conducting assessments (diagnostic, cognitive, adaptive functioning, behavioural, personality, mental health, etc.), interns will also have the opportunity to observe assessments and treatments by other health care providers at KidsInclusive, such as Occupational and Physiotherapy, Speech and Language Pathology, Special Infant Clinic and Augmentative Communication Services.
+Residents will be exposed to issues related to psychoeducational assessment, differential diagnosis, and programming for children with a variety of cognitive profiles and/or behaviour difficulties.
+Services are provided through interdisciplinary teamwork and residents will be invited to participate actively in this process at weekly team meetings and at family conferences.
+In addition to conducting assessments (diagnostic, cognitive, adaptive functioning, behavioural, personality, mental health, etc.), residents will also have the opportunity to observe assessments and treatments by other health care providers at KidsInclusive, such as Occupational and Physiotherapy, Speech and Language Pathology, Special Infant Clinic and Augmentative Communication Services.

-Interns will be given the experience to use a wide variety of developmental and cognitive (e.g., Merrill-Palmer Revised, WPPSI-IV, WISC-V, Stanford-Binet-5, NEPSY-II), academic (e.g., WIAT-III, YCAT), memory (e.g., WRAML-2) and adaptive (e.g., Adaptive Behavior Assessment System -Third Edition; Vineland Adaptive Behavior Scales - Third Edition) assessment measures.
-Occasionally, interns have had the opportunity to participate in an ADOS-2 assessment.
-Interns working with Dr. Clifford will primarily complete semi-structured interviews and observations with children and youth to complete assessments for ASD.
-Interns may also be involved in consultation and brief intervention for children and youth with ASD and significant behavioural or mental health concerns requiring urgent response.
-The Urgent Response Service is a brief, time limited multidisciplinary consultation and treatment service designed to support families in avoid the need for crisis services (e.g., hospitalization, placement out of home).
+Residents will be given the experience to use a wide variety of developmental and cognitive (e.g., Merrill-Palmer Revised, WPPSI-IV, WISC-V, Stanford-Binet-5, NEPSY-II), academic (e.g., WIAT-III, YCAT), memory (e.g., WRAML-3) and adaptive (e.g., Adaptive Behavior Assessment System -3rd Edition; Vineland Adaptive Behavior Scales - 3rd Edition) assessment measures.
+Occasionally, residents have had the opportunity to participate in an ADOS-2 assessment.
+Residents working with Dr. Clifford will primarily complete semi-structured interviews and observations with children and youth to complete assessments for ASD.

+Residents may also be involved in consultation and brief intervention for children and youth with ASD and significant behavioural or mental health concerns requiring urgent response.
+The Urgent Response Service is a brief, time limited multidisciplinary consultation and treatment service designed to support families in avoiding the need for crisis services (e.g., hospitalization, placement out of home).
 The psychologist provides leadership in treatment planning in this service.